Quansight-Labs/free-threaded-compatibility/docs/debugging.md

 # Uncovering concurrency issues, testing and debugging
-Until now, the GIL has allowed developers to elide and get away from concurrency issues when writing parallel programs, since the GIL ensured that all thread execution got serialized when any of them tried to simultaneously write or read a variable defined in the interpreter.
-Under the new free-threaded paradigm, developers now must think about concurrency, distribution and parallelism constructs that will allow them to exploit the maximum performance of their parallel programs.
+Until now, the GIL has allowed developers to ignore C safety issues when writing parallel programs, since the GIL ensured that all thread execution was serialized simultaneous access to Python objects and state defined in the interpreter.
+Under the new free-threaded
+safe access to data from multiple C threads.
+This is particularly important in C extensions that assumed the GIL serialized access to static state in C programs.

 Usually, concurrency issues arise when two or more threads try to modify the same value in memory.
-In Python, this commonly occurs when a class or function defines shared state, either via an attribute or a variable that can modified from each thread execution scope.
+In Python, this commonly occurs when a class or function defines shared state, either via an attribute or a variable that can be modified from each thread execution scope.

 The most common issues related to concurrency in the context of free-threaded